Learn about the branches of the U.S. government, each branch's responsibilities and those that are involved in each branch using a sorting activity.

 - And more!

 This activity is perfect for helping students study the three branches of government, who is involved, and their responsibilities.
-The Three Branches of Government Sorting Activity includes 18 cards and three sorting headers (Legislative, Executive, and Judicial).
-Students will match each card with the appropriate branch that it matches.
-Great for assessing the students’ mastery!
+The Three Branches of Government Sorting Worksheet requires students to sort a series of statements into the correct “branches” on the government tree to demonstrate their understanding of the primary learning objectives.

 A team of dedicated, experienced educators created this resource to support your Social Studies lessons.

-In addition to individual student work time, use this sorting activity to enhance learning through guided reading groups, whole class lessons, or remote learning assignments.
+In addition to individual student work time, use this sorting activity to enhance learning through whole class lessons or remote learning assignments.

 If you have a mixture of above and below-level learners, check out these suggestions for keeping students on track with the concepts: